 Zephaniah Chapter 1

-The prophet Zephaniah, who penned this book, was believed to be a direct descendent from Hezekiah.
+The prophet Zephaniah, who penned this book, was believed to be a direct descendant from Hezekiah.
 He prophesied in the urban area.
 His prophecy was during the reign of Josiah.
 Perhaps, his prophecy had something to do with the revival in the time of Josiah.
 Zephaniah was believed to be associated with Huldah, the prophetess, and with Jeremiah.
 This book is filled with prophecies of Judgment.

 Zephaniah 1:1 “The word of the LORD which came unto Zephaniah the son of Cushi, the son of Gedaliah, the son of Amariah, the son of Hizkiah, in the days of Josiah the son of Amon, king of Judah.”